 - Richmond, Virginia

-There are many websites which have their own way of determining which cities are most vegan-friendly.
+There are many websites that have their own way of determining which cities are most vegan-friendly.
 Having never been to Detroit or Richmond, I have to say that those locations come as a surprise to me.
 Several of the other large cities appear on everyone’s list.

 Vegan Demographics: Largest Concentration of Vegans (by country)